-OK, so that’s all well and good, but what is the Rage Website?
-It’s a little web site I created in November 2008 as part of an online self-publishing comic book project titled Rage, Bane of Demons.
-Rage is a script I have written more than 20 years ago.
-My goal at the time was to earn my life as a french graphic novel writer (I was young and naive), and I had no idea about how to format a script for presenting it to a french publisher.
-In doubt, I layed out the story page by page and panel by panel, with all of the dialogs.
-I added an extended summary of the story and a description of each character, and sent it to all of the french publishers I knew.
+The Rage Website began its life in November 2008, as part of an online self-publishing Graphic Novel project titled Rage, Bane of Demons.
+Rage is a script I had written more than 30 years ago.
+My goal at the time was to earn my life as a french graphic novel writer (I was young and naive), and I had no idea about how to format a script for presenting it to french publishers.
+In doubt, I layed out the story page by page and panel by panel, with all of the dialogs, added an extended summary of the story and a description of each character, and sent it to all of the french publishers I knew.
 And nobody wanted it.
 Almost twenty years later, I reread this old script and didn’t found it so bad.
-I wouldn’t want it to just lie on my hard drive, but obviously couldn’t send it again to the same publishers, then wait for them to say “No”.
+I didn’t want it to just lie on my hard drive, but obviously couldn’t send it again to the same publishers, then wait for them to say “No”.
 So I decided to look for a penciler, and choose the artist who would best fit with the tone of the story, then publish the finished graphic novel online.

 I have been pleasantly surprised to discover the Art of Marcel Morote, Shannon Sapenter and Okii Shirow, to name just a few.
 MiRagE and Chriss’ willingness to help actually helped me keep the site alive for a long time.
 Without MiRagE, who sent me one of my first colored Rage drawing, Rage would not have had a face for a lot longer!
 Thanks to everyone who have been kind enough to participate in the project.
 I won’t forget any of you!
 Come see me at my booth at conventions, and you’ll have a surprise or two:)

 A year afterward, Rage finally found his first penciller: Thony Silas!
 Rage Website then became Rage Website 2.0, the Official Website of the Making of Rage, Bane of Demons.
-Nearly three years after the creation of the Rage Website, the first Rage, Bane of Demons graphic novel was at last finished.
-The FR & US Rage Apps I developed for iPhone and iPad are now on sale in Apple’s App Store, and more and more digital publishers are willing to publish Rage in their own digital libraries.
+Nearly three years after the creation of the Rage Website, the first Rage, Bane of Demons graphic novel was finished, and many digital publishers were willing to publish Rage in their own digital libraries.

-A few months after finishing Rage, Thony Silas began to work at Marvel & DC.
-Since he wasn’t available anymore, I began working with Alan Quah on Rage #1, a story set after the first graphic novel, which marks the beginning of the Rage Series.
-Alan managed to pencil 20 pages of the first issue, and then went on to work for other professional publishers.
-So far, Alan has been working on Vampire Diaries for DC and on the Godzilla 2014 movie adaptation for Legendary Comics.
-He is now the regular penciler of the Dark Souls comic adaptation.
-Stéphane Degardin has taken his place for the 10 remaining pages of the first issue, and will also be the colorist of Rage #2.
+A few months after finishing Rage, Thony Silas found work at Marvel, & DC.
+Since Thony wasn’t available anymore, I began working with Alan Quah on Rage #1, a story set after the first graphic novel, which marks the beginning of the Rage Series.
+Alan managed to pencil 20 pages of the first issue, and then went on to work for other high profile publishers.
+Stéphane Degardin took over for the 10 remaining pages of the first issue, and became also the colorist of Rage #2.
 Alex Nascimento, who penciled the cover of Rage #1, is Rage’s new penciller since Issue 2, and Dijjo Lima is the new colorist since Issue #3.